LLP Group Governance

 - Our ongoing corporate partnership with Action Tutoring, which involves a multi-year grant to fund the project's expansion.
 A significant number of colleagues volunteer as tutors to provide support to disadvantaged pupils in English and mathematics.

 - The Group's volunteering programme with Change Please, a social enterprise which helps homeless people through its coffee business.
-As part of the programme our volunteers have helped 40 people through six employability workshops, with 85 per cent going into onward employment.
+In FY25 as part of the programme our volunteers have helped 20 people through employability workshops, assisting them to move into onward employment.

-In FY24 more than a quarter of our colleagues volunteered for one of our Responsible Business programmes.
+In FY25 more than a quarter of our colleagues volunteered for one of our Responsible Business programmes.

 The Group’s energy and carbon report can be found in the Group report and accounts.